preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: action-button-subscribe-new.png

 + **Unsubscribe Text**: A "Subscribe" button changes the text automatically when a user has clicked the button.
 Unsubscribe is suggested but you can change the text to something else.
-+ **Subscription Scope**: Select the scope here, meaning what the user actually subscribes to; the Page (=all changes to the page, even comments and best reply for Knowledge pages), Publishing App (=all new pages in the Publishing App, but not changes to existing pages) or Page Collection (=all new pages in the Page Collection, but not changes to existing pages).
-In Omnia 6.7 and later, the Scope can also be Publishing Channel.
++ **Subscription Scope**: Select the scope here, meaning what the user actually subscribes to; the Page (= all changes to the page, even comments and best reply for Knowledge pages), Publishing App (= all new pages in the Publishing App, but not changes to existing pages) or Page Collection (= all new pages in the Page Collection, but not changes to existing pages).
+The Scope can also be a Publishing Channel.
 + **Publishing Channel**: If Publishing Channel was set as Scope, use this list to select channel.

 Teamwork Navigation